zebleck/InsightMap/README.md

 ## Features

 - 📝 **Integrated Markdown Editor**: Features a fully-equipped Markdown editor that supports LaTeX for mathematical expressions and coloring, allowing you to document topics in a stylistically versatile and mathematical format.
-- 🌐 **Graph-Based Knowledge Management**: Utilizing Neo4j, the backend supports dynamic linking of nodes, representing different pieces of information or ideas.
+- 🌐 **File-Based Knowledge Management**: The backend supports dynamic linking of nodes, representing different pieces of information or ideas, using Markdown files.
 - ⭐ **User-Focused Design**: From easy node linking to two-way automatic linking between nodes and dynamic navigation, InSightMap aims for an intuitive and frictionless user experience.
 - 🤖 **Integration of generative AI**: Answer questions and generate knowledge nodes using latest OpenAI model `gpt-4-1106-preview`.
 - 🖼️ **Image support**: Paste images from your clipboard into the markdown editor.